David Greene (university administrator)

-David Greene (born 1963) is the 20th President of Colby College, a liberal arts college in Waterville, Maine founded in 1813.
+David Greene (born 1963) is an American social planner who has been the 20th president of Colby College since 2014.
 Greene was installed as president on July 1, 2014, and succeeded William Adams, who had been president since 2000.

 Early life and education

 Greene grew up in Worcester, Massachusetts, and graduated from Doherty Memorial High School.
 He graduated from Hamilton College with a B.A. in history in 1985, and went on to receive an M.A. in human development from Harvard University in 1991.
 In 1994, Greene earned an M.A. in administration, planning, and social policy from Harvard as well as a Ph.D. in the same specialization at Harvard in 2002.

 Greene is one of three members of the same family to hold the role of university President: his father, Richard Greene, served as president at St. Thomas University in Miami, Florida, and at Goddard College in Plainfield, Vermont.
 His brother, Thomas Greene, founded the Vermont College of Fine Arts in 2008.